AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/ess-coupon-code-analysis.md

 >[!NOTE]
 >
 >The [!UICONTROL Time Period]** for each report is listed as `All-time`.
-Feel free to alter this to suit your analysis needs.
-Adobe recommends all reports on this dashboard cover the same time period, such as `All time`, `Year-to-date`, or `Last 365 days`.
+Feel free to alter this to suit your analysis needs. [!DNL Adobe] recommends all reports on this dashboard cover the same time period, such as `All time`, `Year-to-date`, or `Last 365 days`.

 * **Orders with coupons**
   * [!UICONTROL Metric]:`Orders`